 Fundamental Types of Interviews in Research

 A researcher has to conduct interviews with a group of participants at a juncture in the research where information can only be obtained by meeting and personally connecting with a section of their target audience.
-Interviews offer the researchers with a platform to prompt their participants and obtain inputs in the desired detail.
+Interviews offer the researchers a platform to prompt their participants and obtain inputs in the desired detail.
 There are three fundamental types of interviews in research:

-Structured interviews are defined as research tools that are extremely rigid in their operations are allows very little or no scope of prompting the participants to obtain and analyze results.
+Structured interviews are defined as research tools that could be more flexible in their operations are allows more or no scope of prompting the participants to obtain and analyze results.
 It is thus also known as a standardized interview and is significantly quantitative in its approach.

-Structured interviews are excessively used in survey research with the intention of maintaining uniformity throughout all the interview sessions.
+These interviews are excessively used in survey research with the intention of maintaining uniformity throughout all the interview sessions.

 Advantages of structured interviews: